-Bowel cancer risk doubles for menJuly 27th, 2011 in Cancer
+Bowel cancer risk doubles for menJuly 27, 2011 in Medicine & Health / Cancer

 Mens chances of getting bowel cancer in Great Britain have doubled since the mid 70s - according to new figures released today by Cancer Research UK.

 In 2008 there were around 21,500 cases of bowel cancer diagnosed in men compared with around 11,800 cases in 1975.
 There were around 17,400 cases of bowel cancer in British women in 2008 compared with around 13,500 in 1975.1